progwebtec/classes-module/content/classes/ss2025/info2/labs/assignment-03.md

 e.g. in the Game constructor.
 2. Take the Server from Step 2 and attach a Game instance for processing the messages received by the client.
 3. There isn't really a need to implement a special client, telnet works just fine.
-4. Done! you now can play Zuul remotely.
+4. Done!
+You now can play Zuul remotely.
 In order to move it towards a multiplayer game, you would need a thread running a game instance for each connected client - just like for a multiuser chat in the "for the bored" part.

 ## For the bored::